huabawa/Jalpc/_posts/2017-08-30-AWS-EC2,RDS, and S3 Autotagging-Tutorial.md

 4. Add CreateDBCluster and CreateDBInstance.
 5. On the right-hand side, click on add target.
 6. Select Lambda Function and choose AutoTag-CFAutoTag-XXXXXXX (the name of the autotag lambda function created by the template).
-7. Select Alias and then PROD.
+7. Select Default under Configure version/alias.
-8. Click on Configure details.
+8. Click on Configure details on the bottom right corner to create your rule.

+Now, create another cloud watch rule for s3 bucket.
+Follow the steps below.

+1. Same as above.
+2. Choose s3 for service name and AWS API Call via CloudTrail for event type.
+3. Same as above.
+4. Add CreateBucket.
+5, 6, 7, 8.
+Same as above.

-Now that we have created the CloudWatch Events Rule, what do we do next?
+Now that we have created the CloudWatch Rules, what do we do next?

 1. Edit the Lambda code
 2. Create a new IAM Role